MauroLuzzatto/Q-Learning-Demo-Play-nChain/README.md

 # Q-Learning Notebook - Play the N-Chain Environment with three Agents
 This repository contains a Jupyter Notebook with an implementation of a `Q-Learning` agent, which learns to solve the n-Chain `OpenAI Gym` environment

+A markdown version of this jupyter notebook can be found here: [Q-Learning Notebook - Play the N-Chain Environment with three Agents](q_learning_notebook.md)

 This notebook is inspired by the following notebook:
 [Deep Reinforcement Learning Course Notebook](https://github.com/simoninithomas/Deep_reinforcement_learning_Course/blob/master/Q%20learning/Taxi-v2/Q%20Learning%20with%20OpenAI%20Taxi-v2%20video%20version.ipynb)